OSGeo/gdal/gdal/doc/source/programs/nearblack.rst

 -----------

 This utility will scan an image and try to set all pixels that are nearly or exactly black, white or one or more custom colors around the collar to black or white.
 This is often used to "fix up" lossy compressed air photos so that color pixels can be treated as transparent when mosaicing.
+The output format must use lossless compression if either alpha band or mask band is not set.

 .. program:: nearblack